0x41gawor/grpc-demo/readme.md

     rpc Create(CreateRequest) returns (CreateResponse);
 }
 ```
-The service which we are implementing on a business level is a invoice generator.
+The service which we are implementing on a business level is an invoice generator.
 Client passes some information to fill up the invoice and server returns byte files.

-Here on protobuf code you can see that service `Invoicer` has a method/procedure `Create`.
+Here, on the protobuf code you can see that service `Invoicer` has a method/procedure `Create`.
 This method takes some args and return some values.
-Here both of these we call messages as this is all remote and we define The Protocol.
+Herein, both of these we call "messages" as this is all remote and we define The Protocol.
 ```protobuf
 message Amount {
     int64 amount = 1;